White paperThe Enterprise Framework for Compliant, Scalable AI

 3. Conduct an AI Readiness Assessment

-• Identify opportunities to incorporate AI into your business workflows
+• Identify opportunities to incorporate AI into your business workflows—our AI readiness assessment for life sciences is a practical starting point.

 4. Build a Phased Rollout Plan